MicrosoftDocs/windows-iotcore-docs/windows-iotcore/extend-your-app/CortanaOnIoTCore.md

 ms.date: 08/28/2017
 ms.topic: article
 description: Learn how to get started and install updates for Cortana on Windows IoT Core.
-keywords: windows iot, Cortana, voice, AI, digital assistant
+keywords: windows iot, Cortana, voice, AI, digital assistant, language

 ---

 # Cortana on IoT Core

 Cortana is a personal digital assistant working across all your devices to help you in your daily life.
 She learns about you; helps you get things done by completing tasks; interacts with you using natural language in a consistent, contextual way; and always looks out for you.
 Cortana has a consistent visual identity, personality, and voice.

-IoT Core is an edition of Windows 10, and is optimized for small footprint and low cost IoT devices.
+IoT Core is an edition of Windows 10 and is optimized for small-footprint and low-cost IoT devices.
 Cortana is enabled on IoT Core in the Windows 10 Creators Update.
+It is in preview now.

+Cortana on IoT Core will focus on commercial scenarios in the future.
+Updates will come soon.

 > [!VIDEO https://channel9.msdn.com/Blogs/One-Dev-Minute/Cortana-on-Windows-10-IoT-Core/player]